+The t test value is in parentheses (the same below).

+3.4 Robustness test

-Tool variable method
+3.4.1 Tool variable method

 In order to control the interference of potential endogeneity on the research conclusions, we use tool variables to control it.
 Drawing on the research of Wang Hongjian et al. (2017), we select the ratio of investment income to net profit (Invest_Profit) as a tool variable for the degree of corporate financialization.
 The reason is that the investment income depends on the level and structure of the corporte financial assets allocation and meets the correlation requirements of tool variables.
 However, the investment income can not provide stable financial support for the long-term risky investment projects of corporations.
 Therefore, from the perspective of economic significance, there is no significant correlation between investment income and corporate risk-taking level, which also meets the exogenous requirements of instrumental variables.
 The test results of the tool variables are shown in Table 4.